bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

 So let's sum up what we learned today:

 1. There are many excused to ignore optimizing our Go code, but resist, but with healthy balance!
-1. Don't overwork.
+1. Next, the 3 step process!
+Don't overwork.
 Focus on critical paths and your biggest bottlenecks, we don't need to save all the tiny CPU cycles and allocation in our programs.
-1. Choose your tradeoff, You want faster execution, probably you would need more memory space.
+1. Choose your tradeoff wisely, You want faster execution, probably you would need more memory space.
-1. Base code decision on data!
+1. Base your code decision on real data!
 Either micro-benchmarks on e2e load tests are must have.
-1. Thanos style guide!
+1. And after all feel free to try the optimization suggestions I gave, and you can find more in our Thanos GO style guide!

-Anyway we do all of this to see at the end your day this:
+Anyway, all this talk, and all this kind of complext work - we to see at the end of your day following things

-Tweet madness!
+[C] the major bugs that single bigger optimiation solved for people, and seeing the happiness [C][C] on twitter thanks to optimizations

+It might be worth it!

 ---
 @snap[north span-100]